PACE Applications Partners & Early Adopters

-PACE Early Adopters are groups and individuals who:- Have a direct, clearly-defined need for PACE ocean color, aerosol, cloud or polarimetry data;
+PACE Applications Partner & Early Adopters are groups and individuals who:- Have a direct, clearly-defined need for PACE ocean color, aerosol, cloud or polarimetry data;

-- Have an existing application or new ideas for novel PACE-related applications;
+- Have an existing application or new ideas for novel PACE-related applications that directly benefit society;

-- Currently work with application end user(s) and can describe their decision-making process;
+- Currently work with application stakeholder, decision-maker, manager, or other type of end user(s) and can describe their decision-making process;

-- Have an interest in utilizing a proposed PACE product; and
+- Have an interest in utilizing a PACE product;

-- Can apply their own resources (personnel, tools, funding, facilities, etc.) to demonstrate the utility of PACE data for their particular system or model.
+- Can apply their own resources (personnel, tools, funding, facilities, etc.) to demonstrate the utility of PACE data for their particular system or model; and

 Clarissa Anderson